sunny2109/RDG/README.md

 ### 4. Quick inference
 - Download the pretrained models.
-Please download the pretrained [checkpoints](https://github.com/sunny2109/RDG/tree/main/checkpoints)and put it in `./checkpoints/`.
+Please download the pretrained [model weights](https://github.com/sunny2109/RDG/tree/main/checkpoints) and put it in `./checkpoints/`.
 - Download the testing dataset.
 Please download the test dataset from [Baidu Cloud](https://pan.baidu.com/s/1v7-0KaXdTPDMaO_wfBQkhg?pwd=RRDG) and put it in `./datasets/`.
 - Run the following commands: